Mooophy/meetu/README.md

  * [Login](http://ec2-54-206-117-78.ap-southeast-2.compute.amazonaws.com/Meetups) to use the app.
  * [Trello](https://trello.com/b/gfeCbpJT/meetu) to discuss with us.
- * [StackShare](http://stackshare.io/Mooophy/meet-u) to check the whole tech stack we are using.
+ * [StackShare](http://stackshare.io/Mooophy/meet-u) to check the tech stack we are using.